-- 5 Where a person is authorized to represent a body corporate, the Directors or the Chairman may require him to produce a certified copy of the resolutions from which he derives authority. - 6 Any person to whom this Notice of Meeting is sent who is a person nominated to enjoy information rights (a Nominated Person) may, under an agreement between him and the shareholder by whom he was nominated, have a right to be appointed (or to have someone else appointed) as a proxy for the meeting.
+- Where a person is authorized to represent a body corporate, the Directors or the Chairman may require him to produce a certified copy of the resolutions from which he derives authority. - Any person to whom this Notice of Meeting is sent who is a person nominated to enjoy information rights (a Nominated Person) may, under an agreement between him and the shareholder by whom he was nominated, have a right to be appointed (or to have someone else appointed) as a proxy for the meeting.
 Alternatively, if a Nominated Person has no such right, or does not wish to exercise it, he may, under any such agreement, have a right to give instructions to the relevant shareholder as to the exercise of voting rights. - 7 The statement of the rights of shareholders in relation to the appointment of proxies in paragraph 2 above does not apply to Nominated Persons.
-The rights described in that paragraph can only be exercised by the shareholders of the Company. - 8 To be valid, an appointment of proxy must be returned using one of the following methods: - by sending a duly authorised proxy form (i) (together, if appropriate, with the power of attorney or other written authority under which it is signed or a certified copy of such power or authority) to the Company's registered office or the Company's registrars, Computershare at: c/o The Pavilions, Bridgwater Road, Bristol BS99 6ZY, United Kingdom or for certificated and own name dematerialized shareholders on the SA Reaister who have appointed Investor Services Computershare Proprietary Limited (Computershare SA) as their Central Securities Depositary Participant (CSDP) with the instruction that their ordinary shares are to be registered in the electronic sub-register of members in their own name, to Computershare SA, Rosebank Towers, 15 Bierman Avenue, Rosebank, 2096, South Africa, or by fax to Computershare SA on +27 11 688 5238 or by emailing a scanned CODV to Computershare SA at proxy@computershare.co.za.; or - (ii) beneficial owners on the SA Register which are dematerialised through Strate should forward the completed form of proxy or otherwise provide their voting instructions to their CSDP or broker through whom their dematerialised ordinary shares are held.
+The rights described in that paragraph can only be exercised by the shareholders of the Company. - To be valid, an appointment of proxy must be returned using one of the following methods: - by sending a duly authorised proxyform (together, if appropriate, with the power of attorney or other written authority under which it is signed or a certified copy of such power or authority) to the Company's registered office or the Company's registrars, Computershare at: c/o The Pavilions, Bridgwater Road, Bristol BS99 6ZY, United Kingdom or for certificated and OW/n name dematerialized shareholders on the SA Register who appointed have Services Computershare Investor Proprietary Limited (Computershare SA) as their Central Securities Depositary Participant (CSDP) with the instruction that their ordinary shares are to be registered in the electronic sub-register of members in their own name, to Computershare SA, Rosebank Towers, 15 Biermann Avenue, Rosebank, 2196, South Africa, or by fax to Computershare SA on +27 11 688 5238 or by emailing a scanned copy to Computershare SA at proxy@computershare.co.za.; or - (ii) beneficial owners on the SA Register which are dematerialised through Strate should forward the completed form of proxy or otherwise provide their voting instructions to their CSDP or broker through whom their dematerialised ordinary shares are held.
 The name and address of your CSDP or broker is shown on the share statement sent to you confirming your shareholding.
-Any proxy voting instruction is to be provided to the CSDP or broker (as applicable) in sufficient time to permit the CSDP or broker to advise the registrar no later than 11:30 a.m.
-CEST on Wednesday 24 May 2023; or
+Any proxy voting instruction is to be provided to the CSDP or broker (as applicable) in sufficient time to permit the CSDP or broker to advise the registrar no later than 12 p.m.
+CEST on Friday 24 May 2024; or